lnardon/GithubInfo/README.md

 # A basic github status verification/gamification

-I decided to use this project also to learn everything about Saas
+I decided to use this project also to learn Sass

 <p align="center">
   <img src="./demo.gif">